 For instance, multiple forms of identification, 6 months of bank statements, and utility or telephone bills with proof of residence can all be beneficial to have on hand when meeting with the bank in person.

-Not to mention, some UAE banks may request certain documents to be stamped.
+Not to mention, some banks in the UAE may request certain documents to be stamped.
 So, before you book your plane ticket, make sure you know exactly what documents the bank requires and which documents need to be stamped by local authorities in your country of residence.

-Additionally, UAE banks have strict minimums in place for account balances.
+Additionally, banks in the UAE have strict minimums in place for bank account balances.
 For example, if you’re interested in opening a savings account in the UAE, you’ll need to hold a minimum balance of 500,000 AED.
 Or, the equivalent of 500,000 AED if you’re using another currency.

-Like elsewhere, you don’t need to make the initial deposit of 500,000 AED immediately.
-Instead, once your account has been approved, UAE banks will give you a couple of months to transfer this amount into your account.
+Like elsewhere, you don’t need to make initial deposits of 500,000 AED immediately.
+Instead, once your savings account has been approved, banks in the UAE will give you a couple of months to transfer this amount into your bank account.

 However, this can vary from bank to bank.
-So, make sure you understand the bank-specific requirements and deadlines before applying so you don’t risk getting turned away.
+So, ensure you understand the bank-specific requirements and deadlines before applying for a savings account so you don’t risk getting turned away.

-With that said, if you can meet these requirements for opening a bank account in the UAE, you’ll be able to access the following products and services:
+With that said, if you can meet these requirements for opening a savings account in the UAE, you’ll be able to access the following products and services:

-Now, as we’ve outlined above, requirements, products, and services can vary depending on the bank you open with.
-But, with the right information and knowing the requirements of opening a bank account in the UAE, a non-resident can successfully open here.
+Now, as we’ve outlined above, documents, products, and services can vary depending on the bank you open with.
+But, with the right information and knowing what is required to apply, you can successfully open an international bank account as a non-resident in the UAE.
 Not to mention, unlock many benefits.

-Whether or not you can unlock these benefits will depend not only on the bank you decide to open with but also on your client profile.
+Whether or not you can unlock these benefits will depend not only on the bank you decide to open a bank account with but also on your client profile.

 And, it’s important to remember that banking in the UAE isn’t for everyone.

-But, if you can meet the requirements for opening a bank account in the UAE and are looking to start opening today, we can help…
+But, if you can meet the UAE banking requirements and are looking to start opening international accounts today, we can help…

 Whether you’re ready to open a bank account in the UAE today or you’re just starting to explore your options, we can help.

-GlobalBanks IQ gives you everything you need to start finding and opening accounts.
+GlobalBanks IQ gives you everything you need to start finding and opening bank accounts.

 When you join GlobalBanks IQ, you immediately unlock the GlobalBanks Database of international banks – home to 250+ banks in 50+ countries.